DiegoVargas0813/FoodBankAttendance/README.md

 Fullstack app: Frontend (Vite + React + Tailwind), Backend (Node + Express), DB (MySQL).

-This README documents the environment variables required (OAuth2 email-only), how to seed the first admin user, and quick run instructions (local / Docker).
+This README documents the environment variables required (OAUTH2 email), how to seed the first admin user, and quick run instructions (local / Docker).
 Do not commit any `.env` files or secrets.

+Important: restart services after changing `.env`.

 ---

-## Required environment variables (OAuth2 email only)
+## Environment variables — overview

 All backend envs -> `./Backend/.env`
 All frontend envs -> `./Frontend/bamx/.env`

-Important: restart services after changing `.env`.
+Notes:
+- The application uses OAuth2 (recommended) for sending confirmation/invite emails.
+Do not configure SMTP in this README.
+- FRONTEND_URL is used to build links sent by email.
+- CORS_ALLOWED_ORIGINS must include any browser-origin (Vite/PWA/static host) that will call the API.

 ### Backend (`./Backend/.env`) — required / recommended